rauschenberger/transreg/README.md

 Status](https://codecov.io/github/rauschenberger/transreg/coverage.svg?branch=master)](https://codecov.io/github/rauschenberger/transreg)
 -->

-## Scope
+## Penalised regression with multiple sets of prior coefficients

-Penalised regression with multiple sets of prior coefficients
+Improves the predictive performance of ridge and lasso regression exploiting one or more sources of prior information on the importance and direction of effects.

 ## Installation